New Zealand Diploma in Music (Level 5)

 Star graphic

-Utilize studio technology and advanced audio techniques for professional sound engineering and production.
+Refine your studio skills and learn advanced audio techniques for sound production.

 What You're Signing Up For